 For tax years after 2017, mortgage interest deduction for new mortgages is limited to the amount of interest on up to $750,000 of borrowed money.
 Mortgages existing before 2018, the old rules apply except that there is no deduction for home equity interest unless it was borrowed to acquire or improve your home.

 While being a high-earning investor in this country has its obvious benefits, experts do caution there can be a slightly negative tax repercussion from it as well.
 Some are subject to the alternative minimum tax (AMT), which is a flat-rate charge on the adjusted amount of taxable income above a certain threshold.
 The exemption is substantially higher than the exemption from regular income tax and was further increased beginning in 2018.

 “Many high-income taxpayers, or millionaires, do not pay alternative minimum taxes if their income is strictly wages," said Dave Du Val, vice president of tax services at Tax Resources Inc. "Some millionaires end up paying AMT because their tax rate is so low due to the special tax rates for investment income.”

 Du Val warns that once a taxpayer is “in” AMT, it is generally impossible to lower taxes if the tax year has ended and additional planning cannot be done.

-Reed noted, however, that limitations on itemized deductions for high-income taxpayers, has been reinstated for high-income taxpayers.
+Reed noted, however, that there are limitations on itemized deductions for high-income taxpayers.

 “The only real way to 'deal' with these challenges," she said, "is through vigorous tax planning throughout the year.”